-The present work is motivated by Katz (2002) who models total annual economic damage associated with hurricanes with a compound Poisson process.
+The work presented in this chapter was motivated by Katz (2002), who modeled total annual economic damage associated with hurricanes with a compound Poisson process.
 The process is compound since the total number of damaging hurricanes per year is fitted with a Poisson distribution, while the monetary amount of damage for individual hurricanes is fitted by the lognormal distribution.
 Damage totals are thus represented as a "random sum," with variations in total damage being decomposed into two sources, one attributable to variations in the frequency of events and another to variations in the damage from individual events.
 Results from Katz (2002) indicate a dependence of both hurricane occurrence and damage amount on the state of ENSO.
 Our idea is similar but with the following differences.
 First, we use preseason covariates to represent the climate rather than a contemporaneous above/below normal factor.
-Second, we use a threshold for dividing the loss data into small and large loss events, and third we use simulation (random samples) to generate the distribution of losses.
+Second, we use a threshold for dividing the loss data into small and large loss events, and third, we use simulation (random samples) to generate the distribution of losses.

-We obtain insured loss data from Collins and Lowe (2001) who have produced a normalized record of insured losses for all hurricanes affecting the United States between 1900 and 1999.
+We obtained insured loss data from Collins and Lowe (2001), who have produced a normalized record of insured losses for all hurricanes affecting the United States between 1900 and 1999.
 The normalization adjusts the damage from each hurricane to match what it would be if the storm had struck in the year 2000.
-This is achieved by allowing for changes in inflation, wealth, and population, plus an additional factor which represents a change in the number of housing units that exceeds population growth between the year of the loss and 2000.
-We extend the original Collins and Lowe (2001) data to 2005 using insured losses provided by the U.S. Property Claims Service and inflate all losses to reflect 2005 U.S. dollar values.
-The insured loss data 1900-2005 comprises 178 loss events.
-The Collins and Lowe (2001) insured loss dataset is similar to the loss data set of Pielke and Landsea (1999), who estimate total economic losses attributable to hurricanes since 1900.
-The rank correlation between the two annual hurricane loss time series is high at 0.90 (1900-1999).
+This normalization is achieved by allowing for changes in inflation, wealth, and population, plus an additional factor, which represents a change in the number of housing units that exceeds population growth between the year of the loss and 2000.
+We extend the original Collins and Lowe (2001) data to 2005 using insured losses provided by the US Property Claims Service and inflate all losses to reflect 2005 US dollar values.
+The insured loss data for 1900-2005 comprise 178 loss events.
+The Collins and Lowe (2001) insured loss dataset is similar to the loss dataset of Pielke and Landsea (1998), who estimated total economic losses attributable to hurricanes since 1900.
+The rank correlation between the two annual hurricane loss time series is high, at 0.90 (1900-99).

-Figure 1 shows the distribution and time series of insured losses over the period 1900-2005.
-The histogram bars indicate the percentage of events with losses in groups of \$1 bn.
-The distribution is highly skewed with 34% of the events having losses exceeding \$1 bn and 19% of the events having losses exceeding \$3 bn.
-The worst loss occurred with the 1926 hurricane that struck southeast Florida creating an estimated insured loss adjusted to 2005 dollars of \$58.5 bn.
-Hurricane Katrina of 2005 comes in second with an estimated total loss of \$38.1 bn.
-The time series of event losses is shown as an insert to Fig. 1.
+Figure 10.1 shows the distribution and time series of insured losses over the period 1900-2005.
+The histogram bars indicate the percentage of events with losses in groups of US\$1bn.
+The distribution is highly skewed, with 34% of the events having losses exceeding US\$1bn and 19% of the events having losses exceeding US\$3bn.
+The worst loss occurred with the 1926 hurricane that struck southeast Florida, creating an estimated insured loss adjusted to 2005 dollars of US\$58.5bn.
+Hurricane Katrina in 2005 comes in second, with an estimated total loss of US\$38.1bn.
+The time series of event losses is shown as an insert to Figure 10.1.
 Years with more than one loss have more than one dot.
-The data displays large year-to-year
+The data display large year-to-year variability but no obvious long-term trend, although here the data are not disaggregated into loss amount and number of loss events.
+The insured loss exceedances are shown in Table 10.1.
+Of the 178 loss events since 1900, 113 exceeded US\$100 million (mn) in losses and 10 of these exceeded US\$10bn.
+The geographic distribution of losses is shown in Figure 10.2.
+Plots are made for losses in four sizes, ranging from less than US\$100 mn to more than US\$10 bn.
+There does not appear to be a large geographic variation in loss locations with loss amount, with the exception of the largest loss amounts confined to southern exposures.